- Gender and Relationships»

 4 In 2012, 4.5% US households' per-household earnings were equal to and above $200,000.
 See Table A-1; US Census Bureau Income, Poverty, and Health Insurance Coverage in the United States:2012

-According to President Obama, the non-wealthiest in America adds up to 98 per cent of American citizens, and they happen to be so hard up as to be unable to afford the cost of the well-being of their dependants and the upbringing of their kids.
+According to the former US President Obama, the non-wealthiest in America adds up to 98 per cent of American citizens, and they happen to be so hard up as to be unable to afford the cost of the well-being of their dependants and the upbringing of their kids.

 Taj Mahal of India is a wonder of the world ; but the menfolk of India are no wonders, are they ?